cronn/liquibase-changelog-generator/README.md

 # Liquibase Changelog Generator #

-The `liquibase-changelog-generator` library implements an auto-generation of Liquibase changelogs based on the Hibernate metamodel.
+The `liquibase-changelog-generator` library implements an auto-generation of Liquibase changelogs based on the JPA/Hibernate entities.
 The library was designed to be used in a JUnit test.

 ## Usage